A. J. Langer: Personal life

 Langer married attorney Charles Courtenay, the son of Hugh Courtenay, 18th Earl of Devon, in a civil ceremony in 2004.
 A formal wedding took place on April 30, 2005, in Los Angeles.

 Until the death of her father-in-law, Langer held the courtesy title of Lady Courtenay.
 Following his death, and upon her husband's succession as 19th Earl of Devon, she assumed the title of Countess of Devon.
 In January 2014, she and her husband permanently relocated their family to London, and to the family seat at Powderham Castle in May 2015.
 The couple announced their separation, and intention to divorce, in November 2023.
 In February 2024, the couple filed to dismiss their earlier divorce application "without prejudice."
+They divorced in 2026.

 The couple has two children, a daughter and a son: